- About Us

 “There’s no keeping Kaplan down, period.
 I’d like to be as intelligent as she, and be as dedicated as she, and to have her ability to make the people around her have 100 percent confidence.
 By the end of [the firm’s] tenure [on a matter for Sumitomo Corporation in Japan], about nine months, she had the complete confidence of the corporation.
 They started calling her Robbie san.”

 Robbie is best known for successfully arguing before the United States Supreme Court on behalf of her client Edith Windsor in United States v.
 Windsor, the landmark Supreme Court case.
 In Windsor, the Supreme Court ruled that a key provision of the Defense of Marriage Act (DOMA) violated the U.S. Constitution by barring legally married same-sex couples from enjoying the wide-ranging benefits of marriage conferred under federal law.
 The consequences of the Windsor decision were both rapid and profound.
 Professor Laurence Tribe of Harvard Law School has observed that he cannot "think of any Supreme Court decision in history that has ever created so rapid and broad a lower-court groundswell in a single direction as Windsor."
-Since Windsor, Robbie successfully won a case seeking marriage equality in the State of Mississippi, overturned Mississippi's gay adoption ban, and won a preliminary injunction from the district court overturning Mississippi's HB 1523, an anti-LGBT "religious freedom" law on Establishment Clause grounds, which is now on appeal.
+Since Windsor, Robbie successfully won a case seeking marriage equality in the State of Mississippi, overturned Mississippi's gay adoption ban, and has continued the fight against Mississippi's HB 1523, an anti-LGBT "religious freedom" law..

 Robbie is the author of the book Then Comes Marriage: United States v.
 Windsor and the Defeat of DOMA (W.W.
 Norton), which was chosen by the L.A.
 Times as one of the top 10 books of 2015, by Ms. Magazine as one of the top feminist books of 2015, and by Tony Mauro of The National Law Journal as one of the top 10 books about the Supreme Court of 2015.
 President Bill Clinton has noted that "United States v.
 Windsor was a landmark ruling and the case's architect, Roberta Kaplan, emerged as a true American hero.
 Then Comes Marriage is a riveting account of a watershed moment in our history, and the strategy, ingenuity, and humanity that made it happen."